qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 some reason, the Wi-Fi address becomes unusable.
 To preserve connectivity, the client might then decide to use the cellular address for its Initial sending uniflow.
-It thus sends a REMOVE_ADDRESS announcing the loss of the Wi-Fi address and a PATHS frame to inform that its Initial sending uniflow is now using the cellular address.
+It thus sends a REMOVE_ADDRESS announcing the loss of the Wi-Fi address and a UNIFLOWS frame to inform that its Initial sending uniflow is now using the cellular address.
 If the cellular address validation succeeds (which could have been done as soon as the cellular address was advertised), the server can continue exchanging data through the cellular address.